AKASH2907/bird_species_classification/README.md

 * [mask_rcnn/rcnn_crops.py](https://github.com/AKASH2907/bird-species-classification/blob/master/mask_rcnn/rcnn_crops.py) - Localizes bird in the images, crops and then save them for multi-stage learning.
 * [mask_rcnn/test_images.py](https://github.com/AKASH2907/bird-species-classification/blob/master/mask_rcnn/test_images.py) -
 End-to-end model of classifying bird specie using Mask R-CNN and **ensembling** of Inception V3 and Inception ResNet V2.
+* [evaluate.py](https://github.com/AKASH2907/bird-species-classification/blob/master/evaluate.py) - Calculation of class-averaged precision, recall and F1-scores.

+## Step by Step Classification
+To help running the model, end to end a docx has been added in case much information about each funcation and thier parameters are required.
+Here are sthe steps in summary:

+* From the original training data, firstly several data augmentation were taken careof as the dataset contains only 150 images.
+The huge number of parameters were unable to learn and generalize in case of validaion data.
+This also helps in decreasing the effect of class imbalance.
+Some classes have 6 images whereas some have around 20 images.
+* After the data augmentation, validation dataset is created.
+10% of each bird species were taken into validation data for model performance testing.
+*

 ## Data Augmentation
 Data Augmentation has been done using [imgaug](https://imgaug.readthedocs.io/en/latest/source/augmenters.html#affine).Table for data Augmentation done for different species is shared in data_augmentation folder.